Central Association

 The Central Association was an American minor league baseball league.
-It began operations in 1908, as it was essentially renamed from the 1907 Iowa State League.
-The Central Association ran continuously through 1917.
-It was reorganized thirty years later, operating as a Class-C league from 1947-1949, with major league affiliates for most teams.
+The Central Association began play in 1908, evolving from the 1907 Iowa State League.
+The Central Association played continuously through 1917 before folding.
+The league reformed in 1947, operating as a Class C level league from 1947 to 1949, with major league affiliates for most teams.

 Baseball Hall of Fame members Grover Cleveland Alexander (Galesburg), Jake Beckley (Hannibal), Burleigh Grimes (Ottumwa) and Sam Rice (Galesburg and Muscatine) are league alumni.

-1908–1917 league
+History

+1908 to 1917 Central Association

-In 1908, The Central Association formed with charter members: Burlington Pathfinders (Burlington, Iowa), Jacksonville Lunatics (Jacksonville, Illinois), Keokuk Indians (Keokuk, Iowa), Oskaloosa Quakers (Oskaloosa, Iowa), Ottumwa Packers (Ottumwa, Iowa), Quincy Gems (Quincy, Illinois) and the Waterloo Lulus (Waterloo, Iowa) all had been members of the 1907 Iowa State League.
-A new team in Kewanee, Illinois, the Kewanee Boilermakers, joined as well.
+The Central Association formed in 1908 with charter members: Burlington Pathfinders (Burlington, Iowa), Jacksonville Lunatics (Jacksonville, Illinois), Keokuk Indians (Keokuk, Iowa), Oskaloosa Quakers (Oskaloosa, Iowa), Ottumwa Packers (Ottumwa, Iowa), Quincy Gems (Quincy, Illinois) and the Waterloo Lulus (Waterloo, Iowa).
+All had been members of the 1907 Iowa State League the previous season.
+A new team in Kewanee, Illinois, the Kewanee Boilermakers, joined as the eighth team.

 In 1909, the Oskaloosa Quakers franchise folded and the Hannibal Cannibals (Hannibal, Missouri) moved from the Illinois–Missouri League.
 In 1910, Jacksonville moved to the Northern Association and Waterloo moved to the Illinois–Indiana–Iowa League.
 The Galesburg Pavers (Galesburg, Illinois) and Monmouth Browns (Monmouth, Illinois) joined after having left the Illinois–Missouri League.
 For the 1911 season, Quincy moved to the Illinois–Indiana–Iowa League and the Muscatine Camels (Muscatine, Iowa) formed and joined the league.